Skip to main content

 Error: Garbled text or special characters

-Solution: Set charset in connection string:
+Solution: Set charset in the connection string passed to ATTACH:

 Issue: Connection timeout